A Step-by-Step Guide to Becoming a UMGSA Councillor

 - The Events Committee plans social events to improve graduate student life throughout the year.

-- The Campaigns Committee advocates for issues that affect graduate students.
+- The Services & Support Committee advocates for issues that affect graduate students.

-- The Elections Committee oversees the annual UMGSA Executive election as well as any referendums.
+- The Election and Referendum Committee oversees the annual UMGSA Executive election as well as any referendums.

-- The Internal Development and Review Sub-Committee reviews the current Executive and reports their findings and recommendations to Council.
+- The Executive Review Subcommittee reviews the current Executive and reports their findings and recommendations to Council.

 - The Bylaws and Policy Committee reviews the policies of the UMGSA.